The Wrong Tool for the Job: Why Job Descriptions Can't Define Leadership Expectations

 A job description for a VP of Sales might say something like: "Responsible for managing the sales team and achieving revenue targets."
 That sentence is technically accurate.
 It tells you almost nothing about what success actually looks like.
 It does not tell you which revenue target.
 It does not tell you what "managing" means in practice.
 It does not tell you how you would know, six months in, whether the role is being performed well or poorly.

 The CEO fills in those gaps from their own internal model.
 The leader fills them in from their own interpretation.
 Both assume the other is operating from the same picture.
-Neither tests that assumption out loud.
-The job description becomes a shared fiction: a document that both parties have technically seen, creating the illusion of shared understanding without actually producing it.
+No one checks.
+The job description becomes a shared fiction: a document that both sides have technically seen, creating the illusion of shared understanding without actually producing it.

 Job descriptions also go stale immediately.
 The moment someone starts in a role, the business context begins to shift.
 Priorities change.
 The company grows.
 New challenges emerge.
 The job description, filed away after the first week, does not change.
 The CEO's expectations evolve.
 The leader's understanding of those expectations does not.
 The gap between them widens, quietly, until something forces it into the open.

-There is also the communication illusion to contend with.
+Then there is the communication illusion.
 The hardest thing about communication is believing it has already occurred.
-A CEO mentions expectations in a kickoff meeting, or during onboarding, or in a one-on-one three months into the year.
+A CEO mentions expectations in a kickoff meeting, or during onboarding, or in a one-on-one three months into the role.
 The leader hears something.
 Both walk away thinking the conversation happened.
 But a brief exchange is not a shared operating contract.
 It is a starting point that needs to be confirmed, documented, and reinforced consistently.

 This problem compounds as companies grow.
 The CEO's expectations for each role get more specific and more demanding as the business scales.
 What was acceptable performance at $5 million in revenue is not acceptable at $20 million.
 But those updated expectations rarely get written down.
 The job description does not change.
 The assumed standard keeps shifting.
 The leader is playing a game where the rules keep changing, and no one announces them.